Blakeinstein/Blakeinstein/README.md

 ## ✍ Articles..

-I have begun writing some articles on [Medium](https://blainesensei.medium.com/), availabe here.
-I hope to write more and often.
+I have begun writing some articles on [Medium](https://blainesensei.medium.com/).
+I am trying to write more and often.

 Read my article: [The State of the Modern Web](https://awstip.com/the-state-of-the-modern-web-1b1521a51fc9).